 The top-level structure of the QPSK receiver model is shown in the following figure.
 The HDLRx subsystem has been optimized for HDL code generation.

-The input data is captured using two USRP® devices.
-Specifically, one USRP® device runs the sdruqpsktx model and acts as a transmitter, while the other device is the receiver running the companion model sdruqpskrx.
+The input data is captured using two USRP® devices running the transmitter model and the receiver model respectively.
 The captured data represents the baseband received signal with a sampling rate of 200 KHz.
 The data is sample-based and has a length of 200001, which corresponds to a period of 1 s.

 The following diagram shows the detailed structure of the HDLRx subsystem.